Abortion extremism in Minnesota

 Newborns denied protection

-Under the new language, then, any viable infant, whether born as a result of abortion or not, could be denied lifesaving care and allowed to die.
+Under the new language, then, any viable infant, whether born as a result of abortion or not, could be denied lifesaving treatment and allowed to die.
 Babies born with disabilities, whose lives are often devalued, could be especially at risk.

-In addition, Minnesota law used to require that cases in which babies survive abortion be reported to the Department of Health along with other abortion data.
-(Abortion facilities reported five born-alive infants in 2021, for example.)
-But the legislature and Walz repealed that requirement.
+In addition, lawmakers and Walz repealed the requirement to report cases in which babies survive abortion (several had been reported in most years).
 The public will no longer know how many babies survive abortion—or what care they do or do not receive.

 Frequently asked questions: Minnesota's extreme abortion policy